husainbismil/ncnews-api/README.md

 ### NCNews Server Details

-Based on REST principles, the NCNews-Server Web API endpoints return example JSON metadata from an elephantSQL database, populated with example data provided by Northcoders (the software development bootcamp providers)
+Based on REST principles, the NCNews-Server Web API endpoints return example JSON metadata from an elephantSQL database, populated with example data provided by Northcoders.

 The base address of the NCNews-Server Web API is currently https://ncnews-server.onrender.com/api/ .